 Most wintertime religious celebrations contain some form of giving.
 No matter your reason for celebrating, do something for someone else this season.
 Volunteer at a soup kitchen.
 Donate to an Angel Tree or another nonprofit.
-See what local nursing homes are doing for residents so they can celebrate despite COVID-19 restrictions.
+See what local nursing homes are doing for residents.
 In giving of ourselves, we often receive the greatest gift.
 When we help those less fortunate than ourselves, the trivialities of matching gift wrap and coordinated place settings come into sharp relief.

 If you feel you need a little extra help, our professional staff are here for you.
 Call to make a counseling appointment at 504.831.8475, or fill out a client intake form here.← Blog